sriharshachilakapati/SilenceEngine/README.md

 - __Tiled MAP Editor Support__:

     SilenceEngine has support for loading and rendering maps made with the [Tiled Map Editor](http://mapeditor.org/).
 Currently supports automatically rendering of Orthogonal and Isometric maps, but the support will soon increase to all other map formats.
-The parser can parse any TMX format (even compressed) though.
+The parser can parse any TMX format (not compressed, and XML only) though.

 - __Object Oriented Wrappers for OpenGL and OpenAL__: